 Miss Lucie Fairweather, the Headteacher, has led the school since 2017 with a focus on stability and academic excellence.
 The school joined the St Edmundsbury and Ipswich Diocesan Multi-Academy Trust in 2016, a move that has provided broader resources while allowing Eyke to retain its individual village identity.
 Inside the classrooms, there is a palpable sense of order and quiet industry.
 The March 2025 Ofsted inspection confirmed that pupils, parents, and staff feel part of the Eyke family, describing a warm and welcoming school where pupils are happy and nurtured.

-The school's academic performance is a significant draw for parents in the Suffolk Coastal area.
-In 2024, 91.67% of pupils met the expected standard in reading, writing, and mathematics combined, a figure that dwarfs the England average of 62%.
-The consistency across subjects is remarkable; 100% of pupils reached the expected standard in mathematics, and 100% did so in grammar, punctuation, and spelling.
+The school’s academic performance is a significant draw for parents in the Suffolk Coastal area.
+In the current Key Stage 2 dataset, 80% of pupils met the expected standard in reading, writing, and mathematics combined.
+The consistency across subjects is strong; 90% of pupils reached the expected standard in mathematics, and 90% did so in grammar, punctuation, and spelling.

-Eyke Church of England Primary School ranks 841st in England for primary outcomes (FindMySchool ranking) and holds the 1st position among all primary schools in the Woodbridge local area.
-This places the school in the national high tier, comfortably within the top 10% of schools in England.
+Eyke Church of England Primary School ranks 1,941st out of 14,978 schools in England for primary academic outcomes (FindMySchool ranking) and holds the 2nd position among primary schools in the Woodbridge local area.

-At the higher standard, 28% of pupils achieved greater depth in reading, writing, and mathematics combined.
-This is significantly higher than the England average of 8%, demonstrating that the school successfully challenges its most able pupils.
-The average scaled score in reading was 109, and in grammar, punctuation, and spelling, it reached 111, both well above the England benchmarks.
+At the higher standard, 10% of pupils achieved greater depth in reading, writing, and mathematics combined.
+This shows some depth of achievement, while the average scaled score in reading was 108, and in grammar, punctuation, and spelling, it reached 110.

 England ranks and key metrics (where available)